 At a glance

-- Erie auto and home insurance is limited to 12 states and Washington D.C.
+Erie auto and home insurance is only available in 12 states and Washington D.C.

 Erie car insurance